Present Laughter: Plot

 All three acts of the play are set in Garry Essendine's London flat.
+He is a successful West End actor, who has just turned forty.

 Act I

 Daphne Stillington, a young admirer of the actor Garry Essendine, has inveigled herself into the flat and has spent the night there.
 Garry is still asleep, and while waiting for him to wake, Daphne encounters in turn three of his employees: the housekeeper (Miss Erikson), valet (Fred), and secretary (Monica).
 None of them display any surprise at her presence.
 Garry finally wakes and with practised smoothness ushers Daphne out.

 Liz Essendine, who left Garry years ago, nevertheless remains part of his tightly-knit 'family' along with Monica and his manager, Morris Dixon, and producer, Henry Lyppiatt.
 Liz tells Garry that she suspects that Morris is having an affair with Henry's glamorous wife Joanna, and is concerned that this might break up the family.
 Their discussion is interrupted by the arrival of Roland Maule, an aspiring young playwright from Uckfield, whose play Garry has rashly agreed to critique.
 Liz leaves, and Roland rapidly becomes obsessively fascinated by Garry, who gets him off the premises as quickly as he can.

 Morris and Henry arrive and discuss theatrical business with Garry.
 Henry leaves for a business trip abroad, and Garry privately interrogates Morris, who denies that he is having an affair with Joanna.
 Garry telephones Liz to reassure her.